Hypnotherapy for Anxiety

 Why you feel the way you do

 Neuroscience tells us that anxiety is created by worry or negative thinking.
 It’s common for anxiety suffers to negatively forecast the future.

-You may well currently feel like your life is a constant source of stress; social media, home, work life and relationships can create feelings of overwhelm where it’s difficult to think with clarity.
-Working together we can change the area of your brain that governs your thinking allowing your logical, intellectual part to take back control, helping you to take things in your stride.
+You may well currently feel like your life is a constant source of stress; social media, home, work-life and relationships can create feelings of overwhelm where it’s difficult to think with clarity.
+Working together we can change the area of your brain that governs your thinking allowing your logical, intellectual part to take back control and help you to take things in your stride.